SuperOffice/SDK-Doc/Customer.Service.Support/ui/screen-events.md

 ### Validation

-This example will validate the format of a phone number when editing a company.
+This example shows hot to validate the format of a phone number when editing a company.
 Specifically, we want to make sure that the phone number includes a country code (starts with + or 00).

 ```crmscript
 HtmlElement page = getHtmlElement("HtmlPage");